quixio/quix-streams/docs/kafka.md

-# Kafka and Quix SDK
+# Kafka and Quix Streams

-The Quix SDK helps you to leverage Kafka’s powerful features with ease.
+Quix Streams helps you to leverage Kafka’s powerful features with ease.

 ## Why this is important

 Kafka is a powerful but complex technology to master.
-Using the Quix SDK, you can leverage the power of Kafka without worrying about mastering it.
-There are just a couple of important concepts to grasp, the rest is handled in the background by the SDK.
+Using Quix Streams, you can leverage the power of Kafka without worrying about mastering it.
+There are just a couple of important concepts to grasp, the rest is handled in the background by Quix Streams.

 ## Concepts